China's Li Ning stumbles from gold medal position to no man's land

 Equally, many younger customers have yet to buy into the strategy.

-Li Ning, backed by private equity powerhouse TPG Capital [TPG.UL] and Singapore wealth fund GIC [GIC.UL], last month reported a first-half net loss of nearly $100 million, more than three times that of the corresponding period a year earlier.
+Li Ning, backed by private equity powerhouse TPG Capital and Singapore wealth fund GIC, last month reported a first-half net loss of nearly $100 million, more than three times that of the corresponding period a year earlier.

 It said at the time its recovery could take up to two more years as it invests hundreds of millions of dollars in promotion and advertising.
 The company declined to comment for this article.